C+Index of Biotic Integrity

 The next recommended action citizens can take is to please remember, never dump your aquarium into the river or any other freshwater or saltwater body.
 The River Authority is currently responding to invasive apple snails that have been found in the San Antonio River Walk.
 This invasive species has unfortunately been carelessly introduced into our basin from people who have illegally dumped their fish tanks into the river.
 These snails have few native predators and are voracious herbivores.
 If they were to establish in the Mission Reach (or anywhere further south, including the lower basin), they would pose a threat.
 Therefore, our experts are trying to eliminate them where they have been spotted in the Museum Reach and downtown sections of the River Walk.

-If you boat in Texas, including kayaking or canoeing on the San Antonio River, you can help stop the spread of the invasive Zebra mussel.
+If you boat in Texas, including kayaking or canoeing on the San Antonio River, you can help stop the spread of the invasive Zebra mussel, which over this past year, have now been identified as being established in the Medina Lake within the San Antonio River Basin.
 Learn more here.

-Other actions citizens can take is reduce bacteria in your local creek or river by picking up your pet waste; report illegal dumping to the River Authority’s environmental investigators; or support on-site stormwater treatment by installing rain gardens and other green infrastructure features.
+Other actions citizens can take is to sign the pledge to reduce trash in your local creek or river; report illegal dumping to the River Authority’s environmental investigators; or support on-site stormwater treatment by installing rain gardens and other green infrastructure features, which are types of multi-benefit best management practices that help reduce flooding and improve water quality in area creeks and rivers.